Navigating through system

 Shell utilities (shutil)

-has functions to copy, move, rename and delete
+The built-in module shutilhas functions to copy, move, rename and delete

 files.